Parity in Composite-Field Galaxy Correlators: Comparison with Simulations

 We clarify our notation below.
 For the kurto spectra, we consider correlators of four overdensity fields, $\langle \delta\delta\delta\delta\rangle$.
 Labeling the linear, non-linear (second-order parity-even), and parity-odd fields as $1$, $2$, and $3$, respectively, to isolate the dominant source of noise and signal, we measure five versions of the kurto spectrum for each second-order kernel scenario:

-We show the measurement for a single realization at two redshifts, $z=0$ (a) and $z=1$ (b), in Fig.~\ref{fig:EPT_kurto_twoz}.
-For both redshifts, the columns correspond to the correlators defined in Eq.~\eqref{eq:correlators}, while the rows correspond to the four assumptions for the second-order field in Eq.~\eqref{eq:2nd}.
+We show the measurement for a single realization at two redshifts, $z=0$ (a) and $z=1$ (b), in figure~\ref{fig:EPT_kurto_twoz}.
+For both redshifts, the columns correspond to the correlators defined in eq.~\eqref{eq:correlators}, while the rows correspond to the four assumptions for the second-order field in eq.~\eqref{eq:2nd}.
 Note that the third and fourth columns do not contain any second-order contributions, and the difference observed in different rows for these two columns is just the differing noise for different realizations.
 A comparison of the kurto spectra including all contributions (tot), averaged over several EPT realizations, will be presented in section~\ref{subsubsec:QvsEPT}.
 Throughout, we denote by $R_G = 5\,\mathrm{Mpc}/h$ the scale of the Gaussian filter applied to each overdensity field.
 The impact of varying the smoothing scale of the Gaussian filter is investigated in section~\ref{subsubsec:QvsEPT}.

 At both redshifts, the measurement on the total field (left column) is very noisy.
 The second column contains no signal and therefore clearly shows the noise introduced by parity-even trispectrum from correlators involving linear and second-order fields.
 The expectation values of all correlators contributing to tot$12$ are zero, yet the variance in one realization is an order of magnitude larger than the expected LO signal (fourth column).
 The third column, which contains no second-order field, has a noise level about four (two) times smaller than the second column at $z=0$ ($z=1$).
 Since both the second and third columns include the $\la 1111 \ra$ term, the difference in noise arises from cross-correlators between second- and third-order fields with the linear field.
 The variance of these terms decreases at higher redshift, where the non-linearity due to second-order terms is weaker.
-From the third column, however, we see that---even without the second-order field---the expected signal is still about five times weaker than the noise (due to the parity-even trispectrum of the linear field).
+From the third column, however, we see that---even without the second-order field---the expected signal is still about five times weaker than the noise (due to the noise of parity-even trispectrum of the linear field, which is effectively the disconnected part of the eight-point correlation function).

 The fifth column shows the next-to-leading-order parity-odd signal.
 For different choices of the second-order kernel, the contributions of the growth and tidal terms at $z=0$ ($z=1$) are about a factor of five (ten) smaller than the leading-order parity-odd signal shown in the fourth column.
 However, once we add the displacement term—i.e., using the full $F_2$ kernel—the NLO signal becomes comparable to, or even larger than, the LO signal.
 This large NLO signal is artificial (originates from the lack of proper IR resummation in our EPT field) and is not present in the full $N$-body dark-matter field.